 If you would like to register on our confidential database for a Unique Family Membership or for a Professional Membership please complete the application form below and make sure to tick/check the consent box or we'll not be able to contact you.
 One of the Unique helpline team (Beverly, Arti, Sarah or Francesca) will respond within 7 days with your membership number, so please watch out for our reply email (including your spam folder!).
 It might take a little longer over Christmas and the New Year.
 Family Membership is open to those affected by a Rare Chromosome Disorder or certain Autosomal Dominant Single Gene Disorders causing as a minimum learning disability/developmental delay, among other symptoms.
 Unique does not cover Autosomal Recessive Single Gene Disorders, Metabolic Disorders or Mitochondrial Disorders.

 Alternatively you can send us your details, with your consent for us to register you as a member and contact you in the future, via email, post or phone:

-NEW: Check out Unique’s guide for families, containing lots of Covid-19 related information, guidance, ideas, resources and sources of help.
-Includes education, health, therapies, activites and much more.
+Check out Unique’s guide for families, containing lots of Covid-19 related information, guidance, ideas, resources and sources of help.
+Includes education, health, therapies, activities and much more.
 Click Here to read and download it (free of charge), then click Practical Guides for Families and scroll to Self-isolation guide to helpful resources.